 The former Fielder Dam on Evans Creek

-In a major development for the Rogue Basin's prized salmon and steelhead runs, WaterWatch secured removal agreements for Fielder and Wimer dams on Evans Creek, then worked with partners to raise the significant funds necessary to remove these dams, which were demolished in the summer 2015.
+In a major development for the Rogue Basin's prized salmon and steelhead runs, WaterWatch secured removal agreements for Fielder and Wimer dams on Evans Creek, then worked with partners to raise the significant funds necessary to remove these dams in the summer of 2015.
 An important spawning tributary of the Rogue River, Evans Creek supports fall chinook salmon, coho salmon, summer and winter steelhead, cutthroat trout, suckers, and lamprey.
-Above these dams, approximately 19 miles of the habitat is available for fall chinook production, 60 miles for coho salmon production, and 70 miles for steelhead production.
+Removal of the dams improved access upstream to approximately 19 miles of habitat for fall chinook production, 60 miles for coho salmon production, and 70 miles for steelhead production.

 Improvement of GHID’s diversion on the Rogue River underway